claromes/waybacktweets/README.md

 ## Contributing

 PRs are welcome.
-Please, check the bug topic above, the [roadmap](docs/ROADMAP.md) or add a new feature.
+Please, check the [roadmap](docs/ROADMAP.md) or add a new feature.

 > [!NOTE]
 > If the application is down, please check the [Streamlit Cloud Status](https://www.streamlitstatus.com/).